 Patients considering Breast Implants should speak to a Board-Certified Plastic Surgeon in Boston about the risks of the procedure and implant types.
 Their surgeon will be able to advise on how to monitor their implants over time.

 Gummy Bear Implants or Round Implants

-As of 2017, Mark Schusterman, MD, suggested that Round Implants were the most common shape of Breast Implant.
+Round Implants tend to be the most common shape of Breast Implant.
 According to Healthline.com, both saline and silicone implants have traditionally been round, in part due to the fact that patients will not suffer from the problems of implant rotation.